List of urban districts of Vietnam

-Urban District (quận) known as borough, a type of second tier subdivision on Vietnam is divided into 713 units along with district, provincial city, municipal city, and town have equal status.
+Urban district (quận), or borough, was a former type of second tier subdivision in Vietnam.
+Urban district had equal status with district, provincial city, and town.

-The urban districts can only subordinate to municipality as the Second Tier unit.
-At the Third Tier, urban district is divided into wards.
+Urban districts can only subordinate to municipality as the Second Tier unit.
+At the Third Tier, urban district was divided into wards.

 History

 Before 1975, in South Vietnam, all second-level administrative subdivisions were called districts (quận), regardless of urban or rural areas.
 For example, quận Châu Thành, Vĩnh Long Province is in the urban area of present Vĩnh Long city, and quận Trà Ôn was the rural area of present Vĩnh Long Province.